If you are not redirected within 30 seconds, please click here to continue.

 Plus, issues that predate the pandemic, which insurers said were forcing them to raise prices, still exist.

-For example, car repair costs have increased as manufacturers introduce new technologies like sensors and cameras to even economy cars.
+For example, car repair costs have increased as manufacturers introduce new technologies like sensors and cameras -- even today's economy cars boast some of these features now.

 There are more collisions, too, and the claims stemming from them tend to be more expensive.
 The province now reports that accident benefits and third-party liability claims account for over half of all auto insurance claims.
 Translated, many of these claim payouts are going towards legal and medical costs, which add up quickly.